This Jeepher is roadtripping her way around the USA and hitting parts of Canada too! This blog post is dedicated to a few of my trips to Squamish. 😄🇨🇦

 There is sooo much to do here if you love the great outdoors.
 Squamish is also a great place for kiteboarding, downhilling (mountain biking), motorsports, and sooooo much more.

 As soon as I arrived, I found some good off-roading spots to hit.
 My favorite ended up being a logging road.
-It was a fun way to the top with some friends navigating the trail.
+It was a fun way to the top with some help navigating the trail here and there.

 The cool thing about Squamish is there are a ton of roads just like this.
 A few others brought me to some amazing mountaintop views!